-"My father-in-law was an influential tribal elder and teacher.
-In the mornings he was teaching, and in the afternoons he was always busy solving community problems.
+"My father-in-law was an influential tribal elder and also a teacher.
+In the morning time he was teaching, and in the afternoon, he was always busy in solving community problems and issues.
 Because of his social work, he was very well respected in the community.
-His killing has left a big gap in the community, everyone was shocked when they heard of his killing - our community has lost a social worker.
+His killing has left a gap in the community.
+People are always remembering him.
+Community people and family members were shocked when they heard of his killing.
 No one knows why he was killed.
-After his killing, his family is suffering a lot as he was the only person earning money through teaching and was taking care of his big family.
-Government has not provided any assistance to his family."158
+After his killing, his family is suffering a lot as he was the only person earning money through teaching and taking care of his big family.
+Government has not provided any assistance to his family.
+Our community have lost a social worker."158

---Relative of a victim shot and killed inside a school in a targeted attack by Taliban in Qarabagh district, Ghazni province, on 17 October.
+--Relative of a victim shot and killed inside a school in a targeted attack by the Taliban in Qarabagh district, Ghazni province, on 17 October.

-Between 1 January and 31 December 2017, Anti-Government Elements were responsible for 570 targeted killings159 that caused 1,032 civilian casualties (650 deaths and 382 injured) and accounted for 10 per cent
+Between 1 January and 31 December 2017, Anti-Government Elements were responsible for 570 targeted killings,159 that caused 1,032 civilian casualties (650 deaths and 382 injured) and accounted for 10 per cent